MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 ---
-title: "Planning for a MinRole server deployment in SharePoint Server 2016 and 2019" ms.author: kirks
+title: "Planning for a MinRole server deployment in SharePoint Servers 2016 and 2019" ms.author: kirks
 author: Techwriter40
 manager: pamgreen